Ready or Not GDPR Has Come, Here’s What Canadian B2B Business Owners Need To Know

 Under GDPR, it’s not enough to just claim that individuals have given you their permission to be contacted and/or collect their information.
 Instead, you must prove it.
 This involves keeping a detailed record of the following:

-• Who consented?
-What is their full name, company name and job title?
+• Who consented, their full name, company name and job title?

-• When they provided consent?
-Record the day and time.
+• When they provided consent (including the day and time).

 • What information was provided by your company?
 This should include a copy of your data-collection form, as well as your privacy policy.

-• How did they provide consent?
-Be sure to retain a date- and time-stamped copy of your data-collection form.
+• How they provided consent.
+(Be sure to retain a date- and time-stamped copy of your data-collection form.)

 In addition, should a person request that their personal information be deleted from your database, it’s imperative that you keep a record of this request along with its completion date.